-There are those creative artists and designers who spend their whole time trying to create something unique, and those who simply steal their creations and try to reproduce them in bad copies of the original product that has a devastating effect.
+There are those creative artists and designers who spend their whole time trying to create something of unique quality, and those who simply steal their creations and try to reproduce them in bad copies of the original product that has a devastating effect.
 Africa is still weak in protecting its creative fashion designers, which is also why Africa is more and more invaded by cheaper imitation of designs made elsewhere other than Africa, killing any possibility for African designers’ market to grow and thrive.

-Yes, of course, those who see fake copies of original products on sale in the stalls of some markets may not immediately know they are so, and may buy them for what they are.
+Yes, of course, those who see fake copies of original products on sale in the stalls of some markets may not immediately know they are so, and may buy them for their unique quality.
 But the ones who are involved in producing these fakes are effectively destroying any chance of a genuine African business and creative industry to take off.
 For their petty personal gain, they kill something much bigger, which is already constantly challenged by all the difficulties involved in keeping a creative business going.
 For their selfish personal gain, they steal jobs from other Kenyans, and Africans as a whole, by killing what could become a thriving industry, transforming their African motherland into a place that can only be colonized by products coming from outside Africa.

 Art is life and life is art; when you ‘steal’ someone’s art, you steal a piece of their life as well!
 Therefore: fakes kill Africa.
 They kill the chance of Africans ever becoming masters of themselves, for the selfish gain of those who thrive on theft of others work and destroy, by so doing, any chance of a genuinely Kenyan industry, and the jobs that come with it, to become anything than –very, very sadly- a stillborn baby.